An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 Side Effects of Antibiotics

-Most antibiotics have the following side effects (although specific antibiotics may have other side effects or fewer of the standard ones):
+Most antibiotics have the following side effects (although specific antibiotics may have additional or fewer of these side effects):

 - Infection with Clostridium difficile, the bacteria responsible for causing severe diarrhea, inflammation of the colon (colitis), and abdominal pain.
 This condition can be fatal.